 In general, banks look at startups differently than established businesses that can demonstrate a history of proper management and profitability.
 When it comes to projections, startups should be able to accurately predict future revenue based on industry and market data as well as other factors; meanwhile, established businesses should be able to show evidence of solid long-term performance.

-Borrowers with capital invest in their businesses reduce the risk taken on by the bank, therefore improving the likelihood of securing a loan.
+Borrowers with capital to invest in their businesses reduce the risk taken on by the bank, therefore improving the likelihood of securing a loan.
 Capital is what a borrower will need to rely on if the business grows or suffers downtimes.
 The guarantor’s net worth is also taken into account, as it can be an indication of the borrower’s ability to pay down its liabilities should the business fail to generate cash flow to pay its obligations.

-Conditions are factors like interest rates, loan covenants, the amount borrowed, borrower’s business, current and predicted future market conditions, regulations and more.
+Conditions are factors like interest rates, loan covenants, the amount borrowed, borrower’s business, current and predicted future market conditions, regulations, environmental regulations and more.
 These all constitute factors that affect the bank’s willingness to lend.

 How Are The 5 Cs Used?